 Most significant for the oil and gas industry is that the Prime Minister announced the development of a single digital environmental approvals process and biodiversity database.

-Mr Morrison said that the database would ‘help to get beneficial major projects up and running’ by transforming the approvals process, reducing approval times and bringing forward economic activity.
+Mr Morrison said the database would ‘help to get beneficial major projects up and running’ by transforming the approvals process, reducing approval times and bringing forward economic activity.

-“Partnering with the Western Australian Government where there is a large pipeline of major projects coming forward over the next decade on the new system as a first step towards a consistent nationwide process and we will develop a biodiversity database, that can be rolled out nationally, to store and share information, which will also help speed up assessments,” he announced.
+“Partnering with the Western Australian Government where there is a large pipeline of major projects coming forward over the next decade on the new system is a first step towards a consistent nationwide process and we will develop a biodiversity database, that can be rolled out nationally, to store and share information, which will also help speed up assessments,” he announced.

-Australian Petroleum Production and Exploration Association (APPEA) Chief Executive, Andrew McConville, said that the announcement represents an important step forward to improve and modernise the environmental approvals framework, which is currently is time consuming, costly and complex.
+Australian Petroleum Production and Exploration Association (APPEA) Chief Executive, Andrew McConville, said the announcement represents an important step forward to improve and modernise the environmental approvals framework, which is currently time consuming, costly and complex.